cytodata/cytods/content/resources.md

 ### Learn what the basics steps are

 Review articles offer all the keys to understand what is at stake and what are the challenges of morphological profing while adopting different perspectives.
 In particular, [Bougen-Zhukov et al.](https://doi.org/10.1002/cyto.a.22909) describe extensively the terminology used in the field while [Caicedo et al.](https://doi.org/10.1038/nmeth.4397) cover its technical challenges and provide guidelines for all analytical steps, assembled at the creation of the CytoData society.
-Depending on your background and interests, you might also look for research articles covering specific aspects of the topic, for instance [Rohban et al.](http://doi.org/10.1038/s41467-019-10154-8) nicely defines what morphological features are and can be from a statistical point of view.
+Depending on your background and interests, you might also look for research articles covering specific aspects of the topic, for instance [Rohban et al.](http://doi.org/10.1038/s41467-019-10154-8) nicely define what morphological features are and can be from a statistical point of view.

 ### Learn what morphological profiling can be used for